amruthachennepalli/docs/flux/nginx-deployment/readme.md

-# Deploy Nginx application with YAML files in K8s using flux
+# Deploy Nginx application with deployment and service files in K8s using flux

 **Pre-requisites :**